Saudi-led coalition calls 48-hour ceasefire in Yemen

 Story highlights

-- The Saudi-led coalition says a 48-hour ceasefire may be extended if opposing parties abide by it
+- Saudi-led coalition says 48-hour ceasefire may be extended if opposing side abides by it

-- The ceasefire is a response to international efforts to restore peace, Saudi news agency says
+- Ceasefire is a response to international efforts to restore peace, Saudi Press Agency says

-(CNN)The Saudi-led coalition which is backing Yemen's government in its fight against Houthi rebels has declared a 48-hour ceasefire in Yemen to begin on Saturday, Saudi Arabia's state news agency SPA reported.
+(CNN)The Saudi-led coalition that's backing the Yemeni government in its fight against Houthi rebels has declared a 48-hour ceasefire in Yemen to begin Saturday, the state-run Saudi Press Agency reported.

-The cessation of hostilities was due to start at 12 p.m. ( 4 a.m.
-ET ) it said.
+The cessation of hostilities was due to start at noon (4 a.m.
+ET), it said.

 The news agency said the ceasefire was "extendable" as long as Houthi militias and forces loyal to them abide by it.

-The aim is to allow the entry of humanitarian aid to besieged areas, the news agency said, particularly Taz City.
+The aim is to allow the entry of humanitarian aid to besieged areas, the news agency said, particularly Taiz City.
 But coalition forces will respond to any military movements from the opposing side, it said.

-The truce is a response to efforts by the United Nations and the international community to bring peace to Yemen, the SPA said.
+The truce is a response to efforts by the United Nations and the international community to bring peace to Yemen, the Saudi Press Agency said.

+Ismail Ould Cheikh Ahmed, UN special envoy for Yemen, welcomed the development in a statement Saturday, saying it "is necessary to avoid further bloodshed and destruction and should allow for the expanded delivery of humanitarian assistance."

+He urged all parties in Yemen and the region, as well as the international community, to respect the ceasefire "and to ensure that it leads to a permanent and lasting end to the conflict."

+He said both sides in the conflict had committed to sending representatives to talks in Saudi Arabia aimed at supporting the "cessation of hostilities" under terms agreed to in April.

-Ceasefires have previously been declared in Yemen, but each time hostilities have resumed.
+Ceasefires have been declared before in Yemen, but each time conflict has resumed.

-Approximately 10,000 Yemenis have died and millions are in need of aid in a 20-month conflict that has been dubbed the "forgotten war," because it has occurred in the shadows of the Syrian conflict.
+About 10,000 Yemenis have died and millions are in need of aid in a 20-month conflict that has been dubbed the "forgotten war," because it has occurred in the shadows of the Syrian conflict.

 Kerry meets with Houthis

-US State Department spokeswoman Elizabeth Trudeau told reporters Tuesday that Secretary of State John Kerry had met earlier with members of the Houthi delegation in Muscat, Oman, in a push to make progress on resolving the conflict.
+US Secretary of State John Kerry met with a Houthi delegation in Muscat, Oman, in a push to make progress on resolving the conflict, State Department spokeswoman Elizabeth Trudeau told reporters earlier this week.

-The Houthis, who are backed by Iran, had indicated a willingness to abide by the terms of a cessation of hostilities established in April, she said, provided other parties also stick to it.
+The Houthis, who are backed by Iran, indicated a willingness to abide by the terms of the cessation of hostilities established in April, she said, provided other parties also stick to it.

 "We understand the Saudi-led coalition has also expressed a willingness to return to the cessation.
-Additionally, the Houthis accepted the UN-drafted roadmap as a basis for negotiations to end the conflict to work for the establishment of a new national unity government," she said.
+Additionally, the Houthis accepted the UN-drafted road map as a basis for negotiations to end the conflict to work for the establishment of a new national unity government," she said.

-As of Tuesday, the Yemeni government had not agreed to the ceasefire, Trudeau indicated.

-But it now appears to be on board, with the Saudi Press Agency reporting that the truce was declared on the basis of Saudi Arabia's King Salman receiving a message from Yemeni President Abdu Rabu Mansour Hadi.
+The Saudi Press Agency reported that the truce was declared on the basis of Saudi King Salman receiving a message from Yemeni President Abdu Rabu Mansour Hadi.

 Millions at risk of starvation